 Acute overdosage could lead initially to hypoglycaemia and subsequently to hyperglycaemia and long-term overdosage could result in signs and symptoms consistent with the known effects of human growth hormone excess.

-In adult patients, very common and common adverse effects such as oedema peripheral, musculosketal stiffness, carpal tunnel syndrome, paraesthesia, arthralgia and myalgia.
+In adult patients, very common and common adverse effects such as oedema peripheral, facial oedema, musculosketal stiffness, carpal tunnel syndrome, paraesthesia, arthralgia and myalgia.

 In children the following very common and common adverse events have been reported, injection site reaction (GHD, CRI and SGA), arthralgia (Turner Syndrome and PWS).

-Children with PWS have also reported the following adverse events; paraesthesia, benign intracranial hypertension, myalgia and oedema peripheral.
+Children with PWS have also reported the following adverse events; paraesthesia, benign intracranial hypertension, myalgia, oedema peripheral and facial oedema.
 In general these effects are mild to moderate, arise within the first months of treatment and subside spontaneously or with dose reduction.

 Formation of antibodies of low binding capacity in approximately 1% of patients.